amin45666/s2s-amin/README.md

-# KUDO STS - FRONT-END
+# KUDO STS - APPLICATION

 This is the S2S-App for speech-to-speech translation.
 The FE is made of two main parts: